- Academics

 Upon graduation, a student completing the MPH curriculum in Health Systems and Policy will be able to:

-- Use social science theories or methodologies in the analysis of current health care issues, such as health or health care inequalities;
+- MPH-HSAP1: Use social science theories or methodologies in the analysis of current health care issues, such as health or health care inequalities;

-- Assess the role of social, cultural, political, legal, or economic factors in shaping health care delivery systems or public health policy;
+- MPH-HSAP2: Assess the role of social, cultural, political, legal, or economic factors in shaping health care delivery systems or public health policy;

-- Analyze public health policies and practices recognizing legal and ethical implications for individuals and populations; and
+- MPH-HSAP4: Analyze public health policies and practices recognizing legal and ethical implications for individuals and populations; and

 Program Format and Length